bryanjrague/pythonCode/README.md

         - once magic or items has been chosen as the action, you cannot go back and change the action.
 Instead, you must choose a spell or item.
         - invalid option entries can cause the program to fail.
-- WebScraperApp: contains files for a web scapper app built in python.
+- WebScraperApp: contains files for basic web scapper apps.
+    - imageScrapper.py: contains a looping script to download a user specified number of images which are returned by the bing images search meeting a user defined search text.
+    - SearchTextScrapper.py: script which runs a bing search against user defined search terms and then extracts data about search results using the BeautifulSoup library.